 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age

-Because of Jesus’s death, we have forgiveness of sin.
+Because of Jesus’ death, we have forgiveness of sin.
 And because of His resurrection, we have eternal life in Him.

 It is not a myth or a story we tell to entertain.
-It is a fact.
-And one that we are called to spread to everyone who needs Jesus in their lives.
+It is a fact, and one that we’re called as followers of Jesus to spread to everyone who needs the Son of God in their lives.

 So, this Easter, let’s celebrate the fact that Jesus lives and share His saving grace with everyone around us.